girish2408/flutter-app/README.md

 Once SDK set up done: run command flutter doctor ( to check if any platform dependencies need to complete set up)

-Install Visual Studio Code or Android Studio or XCode any IDE you are comfortable with Run git clone command and launch this app from IDE.
+1. Install Visual Studio Code or Android Studio or XCode for working on the project
+2. Run git clone command and launch this app or run without debug from IDE.